 The ancient roots of yoga provide several meanings for the term ‘yoga’, associated with spiritual and devotional practices, and ways of living.
 Today it commonly refers to a physical posture-based practice, but in the majority of ancient texts the term ‘yoga’ also meant the goal achieved by such practices.

-It is linked to Hindu, Buddhist, Jain, Sikh and even Sufi religious traditions from the Subcontinent.
+It is linked to Hindu, Buddhist, Jain, Sikh and even Sufi religious traditions from the subcontinent.
 There is not one Yoga, but many yogas – practices that have been interpreted, adapted and appropriated over time and place and coalesced from several ancient and modern traditions.

-Yogic techniques started amongst ascetics – individuals who renounced worldly affairs to live outside society.
+Yogic techniques started among ascetics – individuals who renounced worldly affairs to live outside society.
 Their practices were passed from teacher to student for centuries, and as a result there are few written records of the earliest yogic practices.